Photography and design for books, leaflets and interpretative material.

 Links for research concerning stained glass in churches in Wales.

-A four-year research project editing medieval Welsh texts regarding saints in Wales.
+Major research projects editing medieval Welsh and Latin texts about saints in Wales.

 News and events